-Welcome to this online module choosing a reference manager.
+Welcome to this online module Choosing Reference Manager.
 As a researcher, you will need to use a reference manager to organise your references in your work.
 The module will explore the features of three popular reference managers

 Photo by Thought Catalog on Unsplash